 Exactly at the same time an English nurse moved from Britain to Crimea to take her help to the thousands of the British casualties who needed treatment because of the war.

-This volunteer nurse was Florence Nightingale, also known as “The lady with the Laflorencemp”.
+This volunteer nurse was Florence Nightingale, also known as “The lady with the Lamp”.

 In 1859 Florence wrote “Notes on Nursing “.
 This book became the cornerstone of the curriculum at the Nightingale School and other nursing schools.
 In 1859 she was also elected first female member of the Royal Statistic Society and must be considered one of the most outstanding women in history for her comprehensive statistical study of sanitation, which revolutionised the service of nursing and the treatment of patients.